nova-video-player/aos-AVP/README.md

 ![Build status](https://github.com/nova-video-player/aos-Video/workflows/NOVA%20CI/badge.svg)
 [![Donate](https://img.shields.io/badge/liberapay-donate-yellow.svg?logo=liberapay)](https://liberapay.com/NovaVideoPlayer/donate)

+But for me the best way to have latest nova video player apk is to use [obtainium](https://github.com/ImranR98/Obtainium)

 ## Overview

 NOVA is an open source video player for Android.
 It consists in a fork of the original Archos Video Player Community Edition that is hosted here: https://github.com/archos-sa/aos-AVP intended to support new features.